Palnati Puli: Plot

-The film begins in a town where two spurious, Mukundam an advocate, and his brother-in-law Bhupati undertake the malfeasance as wise.
-Raju is a rickshaw driver and a labor union leader who is endeared by his entire colony.
-He always antagonizes the misdeeds of Mukundam & Bhupati and also squabbles with Rani daughter of Bhupati.
-But later, they fall in love.
-Being cognizant of it, Bhupati checks Raju's record.
-Whereby, he identifies him as the son of Parvati wife of their henchman Kannaiah who is presently in prison.
-Hence, the malefactor's subterfuge, acquit Kannaiah when he assaults Parvati and sullies her chastity.
-Since Raju is born in his absence Parvati also confirms this as a fact.
-Knowing it, Raju breaks down.
-After a while, on the goading of Mukundam, Kannaiah onslaughts Raju in which Parvati is injured.
+The film begins in a town where two spurious people, Mukundam, an advocate, and his brother-in-law Bhupati, undertake the malfeasance wisely.
+Raju is a rickshaw driver and a labor union leader whom his entire colony endears.
+He constantly antagonizes the misdeeds of Mukundam & Bhupati and squabbles with Rani, the daughter of Bhupati; however, they later fall in love.
+Being aware of it, Bhupati checks Raju's record, which identifies him as the son of Parvati, the wife of their henchman Kannaiah, who is currently in prison.
+Hence, the malefactor's subterfuge acquits Kannaiah when he assaults Parvati and sullies her chastity.
+Parvati also confirms that Raju was born in Kannaiah's absence.
+Upon knowing this, Raju breaks down.
+After a while, upon the goading of Mukundam, Kannaiah assaults Raju when Parvati is injured.

-Soon after the recovery, Raju insists on her for reality then she spins rearward which makes Raju shocked to learn Parvati is his foster.
-His true mother is Sarada a woman entrapped by Mukundam and sought to kill her when his need is met.
+Soon after the recovery, Raju insists on her for reality, and then she spins rearward, which makes Raju shocked to learn Parvati is his foster.
+His actual mother is Sarada, a woman entrapped by Mukundam and sought to kill her after his lust.
 However, she survived and accredited Raju's responsibility to Parvati.
 Now, Raju is blind as an owl to see the spoiled face of his mother and is infuriated with vengeance.
 So, he turns valiant Palnati Puli mocks and creates hurdles to the knaves with the help of Rani.
 Moreover, Raju reforms Kannaiah too.
-In tandem, Mukundam is aware of the actuality, complots, and puts fire to Raju's colony which leaves several deaths.
-Thus, Raju outbursts at Mukundam and on the verge to kill Sarada rescues him.
+In tandem, Mukundam is aware of the actuality and complots and fires Raju's colony, which causes several deaths.
+Thus, Raju outbursts at Mukundam and, on the verge of killing Sarada, rescues him.
 At last, Mukundam realizes his mistake, pleads pardon, and accepts Raju as his son.
-Finally, the movie ends on a happy note with the marriage of Raju and Rani.
+Finally, the movie ends on a happy note with the marriage of Raju & Rani.